 In 2008, he designed the serif family Martel in partial fulfilment of the requirements for the MA in typeface design at the University of Reading---it covers Latin and Devanagari.
 Martel Sans was published in the (free) Google Fonts collection in 2015.
 It was finished in 2014 in cooperation with mathieu Réguer.
 Github link.

 He is working on a Condensed Serif.

-Codesigner with Matthew Carter in 2010 of Carter Sans (ITC), a flared typeface.
+Codesigner with Matthew Carter in 2010 of Carter Sans (ITC), a flared lapidary typeface family.

 Typography Mania is a weekly post series that comes around every Wednesday with the best of Typography design works on the web, from type videos to images everything is full of great design and typography inspiration.
 Users can submit their typography designs.
 It is managed by Paulo Canabarro, a web designer from Brazil currently living in Providence RI, USA.
+Last post dates from 2011.
 [Google] [More] ⦿

 Viviane Jalil was born and raised in Geneva, Switzerland.
 She studied at the University of Geneva and then the Rhode Island School of Design in Providence, RI.
 While at RISD, she created the propaganda poster typeface Dystopia (2014).
 Behance link.
 [Google] [More] ⦿